mattva01/schooltool/src/schooltool/requirement/README.txt

 Score Systems
 -------------

-Score systems define the grading scheme of a group of or specific requirements.
+Score systems define the grading scheme of specific or a group of requirements.
+The simplest scoring system provided by this package is the commentary scoring system, which can have any comment as a score.

+  >>> from schooltool.requirement import scoresystem
+  >>> scoresystem.CommentScoreSystem.title
+  u'Comments'
+  >>> scoresystem.CommentScoreSystem.description
+  u'Scores are commentary text.'

+The score system interface requires two methods to be implemented.
+The first methods checks whether a value is a valid score.
+For the commentary score system all types of strings are allowed:

+  >>> scoresystem.CommentScoreSystem.isValidScore('My comment.')
+  True
+  >>> scoresystem.CommentScoreSystem.isValidScore(u'My comment.')
+  True
+  >>> scoresystem.CommentScoreSystem.isValidScore(49)
+  False

+There is also a global "unscored" score that can be used when assigning
+scores:

+  >>> scoresystem.CommentScoreSystem.isValidScore(scoresystem.UNSCORED)
+  True

+When a user inputs a grade, it is always a string value.
+Thus there is a method that allows us to convert unicode string representations of the score to a valid score.
+Since commentaries are unicode strings, the result equals the input:

+  >>> scoresystem.CommentScoreSystem.fromUnicode(u'My comment.')
+  u'My comment.'

+Empty strings are converted to the unscored score:

+  >>> scoresystem.CommentScoreSystem.fromUnicode('') is scoresystem.UNSCORED
+  True

+This scoring system can also be efficiently pickled:

+  >>> import pickle
+  >>> len(pickle.dumps(scoresystem.CommentScoreSystem))
+  59

+The commentary scoreing system cannot be used for statistical computations.
+See below for more details.

-Since scoring schemes vary widely among schools and even requirements, the package provides two score system classes that can be used to create new score systems.
+Since scoring schemes vary widely among schools and even requirements, the package provides several score system classes that can be used to create new score systems.
 The first class is designed for grades that are given as discrete values.
-For example, if you want to be able to give the student a check, check plus, or check minus, then you can create a scoresystem as follows:
+For example, if you want to be able to give the student a check, check plus, or check minus, then you can create a scoresystem as
+follows:

   >>> from decimal import Decimal
-  >>> from schooltool.requirement import scoresystem
   >>> check = scoresystem.DiscreteValuesScoreSystem(
   ...    u'Check', u'Check-mark score system',
   ...    [('+', Decimal(1)), ('v', Decimal(0)), ('-', Decimal(-1))])